Bereket6430/Bereket6430/README.md

-- 👋 Hi, I’m @Bereket6430
+- 👋 Hi, I’m Bereket Birhanu
-- 👀 I’m interested in ...software development
+- 👀 I’m interested in ...Web Development
-- 🌱 I’m currently learning ...react
+- 🌱 I’m currently learning ...ALX Software Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...